 Though the NLD government under the de facto leadership of Aung San Suu Kyi is the first fully civilian administration in Myanmar in nearly half a century, officials have increasingly sued their critics and the media for defamation in what many view as backpedaling on freedom of expression and press freedom after decades of stifling military rule.

-Government officials, military officers, and high-ranking monks have specifically invoked Article 66(d) of the Telecommunications Law to attack journalists who criticize them or their actions.
+Government officials, military officers, and high-ranking monks have specifically invoked Section 66(d) of the Telecommunications Law to attack journalists who criticize them or their actions.

-Free-speech advocates have called for the repeal of the article, which prohibits the use of telecom networks to defame people.
-Violators are subject to a jail term and a fine.
+Free-speech advocates have called for the repeal of the section, which prohibits the use of telecom networks to defame people.
+Violators are subject to a maximum of two years in prison.

 In July 2016, a court in Magway charged a planning official from Salin township over Facebook posts in which he referred to Aung San Suu Kyi as the wife of a “kalar” — a derogatory term used in Myanmar to slander foreigners — after a member of the region’s NLD filed defamation charges against him.